moonburnt/a2s3/README.md

 ## Description:

-**a2s3** is work-in-progress action arena game, written in python + panda3d.
-For now there is not much to do, but the goal is to make a survival wave-based arena, where you fight hordes of enemies in order to get to the top of leaderboard.
+**a2s3** is a simple action arena game, written in python + panda3d.
+There is not much to do, but the goal was to make a survival wave-based arena, where you fight hordes of enemies in order to get to the top of leaderboard.

 ## Project's Status:

-**Early pre-alpha**
+**Cancelled.
+Feel free to fork!**

 ## Contributing: